stacklane/docs/🗄/Article/models/fields.md

 `model.markdownField.value.length == 0`

+To adjust the maximum characters use the `max: N` field configuration value.

 # Model Links {#model-links}

 To link from one model to another, specify the model name for the field type: